rollup/rollup/docs/plugin-development/index.md

 interface ModuleInfo {
 	id: string; // the id of the module, for convenience
 	code: string | null; // the source code of the module, `null` if external or not yet available
-	ast: ESTree.Program; // the parsed abstract syntax tree if available
+	ast: ast.Program; // the parsed abstract syntax tree if available
 	hasDefaultExport: boolean | null; // is there a default export, `null` if external or not yet available
 	isEntry: boolean; // is this a user- or plugin-defined entry point
 	isExternal: boolean; // for external modules that are referenced but not included in the graph